juneau/Acrobat-redax/README.md

 - Save a copy of the original XML file before you begin tinkering.
 - The only attribute value you need to change is the set number (e.g., "Entry5").
 - In [Acrobat 9](https://helpx.adobe.com/archive/acrobat/acrobat-9-troubleshooting.pdf) and up, different patterns exist for different countries and languages ("locales").
 See [locales](#-open-the-search-redact-patterns-file-after-backing-it-up) above.
-- I *think* that Acrobat uses a Perl regex engine and that you might be able to switch it to Java.
-This is based on documentation and forums on other Adobe products, specifically [InDesign](https://community.adobe.com/t5/indesign/grep-what-is-the-base-syntax-of-indesign-grep/td-p/10321905) and [ColdFusion](https://helpx.adobe.com/coldfusion/developing-applications/the-cfml-programming-language/using-regular-expressions-in-functions/regular-expression-syntax.html).
+- I *thought* that Acrobat used a Perl regex engine and that you might be able to switch it to Java.
+This was based on documentation and forums on other Adobe products, specifically [InDesign](https://community.adobe.com/t5/indesign/grep-what-is-the-base-syntax-of-indesign-grep/td-p/10321905) and [ColdFusion](https://helpx.adobe.com/coldfusion/developing-applications/the-cfml-programming-language/using-regular-expressions-in-functions/regular-expression-syntax.html).
 That ColdFusion page has a feature comparison table of the two engines.
-If the differences matter to you, then you probably don't need my help.
+[Another user said](https://community.adobe.com/t5/acrobat-discussions/custom-redaction-patterns-inconsistent-in-acrobat-pro-dc-what-quot-flavor-quot-regex-to-use/m-p/12501342) it uses JavaScript RegExp.
+If the differences matter to you, then you're probably beyond my help.